-Japanese has two classes of adjectives that conjugate differently. 形容詞 (keiyoushi), literally "qualifying words", are often called -i or verb-like adjectives (this term is also used to describe English adjectives). 形容動詞 (keiyoudoushi), literally "qualifying movement words", are often called -na or noun-like adjectives.
+Japanese has two classes of adjectives that conjugate differently. 形容詞 (keiyoushi), literally "qualifying words", are often called -i or verb-like adjectives (keiyoushi is incidentally also the term used when referring to English adjectives). 形容動詞 (keiyoudoushi), literally "qualifying movement words", are often called -na or noun-like adjectives.

 There's also another category of noun-like adjectives that use たる (taru) instead of な (na) to link with nouns, and と (to) instead of に (ni) when acting as adverbs, but these -taru adjectives have mostly died out and are very rare in modern Japanese.

 Arguably, none of these are properly "adjectives" in the English sense of the word, especially since -i adjectives act a lot like verbs and -na adjectives are nearly the same thing as nouns.
 But since they're usually used to modify nouns, "adjective" is probably the best English can do to describe them, so that's what they're generally called, and that's what I'm going with.
-Adjectives can be used several different ways.
+Moving on, these adjectives can be used in several different ways.

 This is when an adjective directly precedes the noun it modifies, like "cold weather" or "healthy person". -i adjectives are placed before their nouns in dictionary form; -na adjectives are the same but include the ～な (-na).
 Any of the conjugated short forms may also be used.

 "I bought a new watch."

 (Hima na hito wa neru.)

 "I don't drink coffee that isn't hot."

 Except in the case of rentaishi, which cannot end a sentence and must always be used attributively, this is simply a special case of sentences modifying nouns, where the sentence is just an adjective.
 Yes, a single word can be a complete sentence in Japanese!